Internal Banner 4

-Rarely is Erb’s Palsy unpreventable.
-If a doctor’s error is responsible for your child’s injury, you should not be responsible for paying for the medical consequences of that injury.
-If your child suffered Erb’s Palsy, a brachial plexus injury, or other injury during delivery, contact the Columbus, Ohio personal injury attorneys at Robert W. Kerpsack CO., L.P.A. today to discuss your legal options.
+Rarely is Erb’s palsy unpreventable. ivermectin and fenbendazole If a doctor’s error is responsible for your child’s injury, you should not be responsible for paying for the medical consequences of that injury.
+If your child suffered Erb’s palsy, a brachial plexus injury, or other injury during delivery, contact the Columbus, Ohio personal injury attorneys at Robert W. Kerpsack CO., L.P.A. today online or by phone (614) 766-2000 to discuss your legal options.

 Copyright © 2023